-- Describe the three stages of memory storage
+- Explain the three types of encoding

 Memory is an information processing system; therefore, we often compare it to a computer.
 Memory is the set of processes used to encode, store, and retrieve information over different periods of time.